 The European Corporate Reporting Lab at EFRAG (European Lab) has been established by EFRAG, following the call by the EC in its March Action Plan on Financing Sustainable Growth.
-The European Lab will serve the European public interest.
+The European Lab serves the European public interest.

 The European Lab's objective is to stimulate innovations in the field of corporate reporting in Europe by identifying and sharing good practices:

 - Facilitating dialogues between reporting companies, users and other relevant stakeholders and organisations; and

 - Documenting the content and outcomes of those dialogues in reports and other means to promote them to the public domain.